+Container gardening is exactly what it sounds like — growing your garden solely in containers!
 Think you don’t have enough room to have a garden?
 Think again!
 The beauty of container gardening is that you can have a garden practically anywhere!
 Container gardening goes far beyond a few flower pots on your front porch.
 If vegetables are your favorite, why not start a vegetable container garden?
 Think that’s impossible?
 That is where you would be wrong.
 Many vegetables and fruits can easily be grown in containers.

-The Benefits of Container Gardening
+Container Gardening Benefits:

 - First, select an organic potting soil, and then, you can amend it to create the ideal environment for any given plant.
 For example, we all know blueberries are acid-loving plants.
 With a container garden, it is much easier to create that perfect, beneficial acidic soil environment in which they thrive.

-Another benefit of container gardening is that it allows you to plant earlier.
+- Another benefit of container gardening is that it allows you to plant earlier.
 Since containers are raised, they create their own micro-climate, which tends to be warmer than the ground.
 This means that if you would normally plant your seedlings in April, it may be warm enough in your containers to plant them in March.

-When you water your container garden, you can more easily observe how the water is being absorbed by your soil.
+- When you water your container garden, you can more easily observe how the water is being absorbed by your soil.
 If you need to retain more moisture or you need better drainage you can easily amend your container garden soil to create the optimum soil environment for your plants.
 This can help you conserve water by reducing waterings.

 There are a variety of materials to choose from.
 Terracotta, wood, plastic, resin, pottery, and even fabric pots are all great options.
 With so many options, it can seem overwhelming to select one, but a lot of it is personal preference.
 Each has its own benefits.
 For example, fabric containers help prevent overwatering.
 If you know you tend to kill plants by over-watering, these may be the perfect option for you!
 These containers are breathable, which allows water and air to circulate more freely throughout the soil.
 These containers also prevent your plants from becoming root-bound, which can be a common issue with other types of containers.
 If you live in a very dry area or aren’t prone to over-watering, you might want a container that holds onto water longer.
 If that is the case, then any of the other options would make a great choice.